What Are the 3 Classifications of Fish?

 The HagFish

 The hagfish is known as the slime fish.
 It is eel-like and pinkish in shading.
-It has organs along its sides that produce a thick, tacky sludge that it’s anything but a guard system.
+It has organs along its sides produce a thick, tacky sludge that is anything but a guard system.

 The hagfish can likewise contort its body into ties!
 It might do this to clear off ooze or break hunters.
-The hagfish may likewise sniffle to get its noses free from sludge.
+The hagfish may likewise sniffle to get its nose free from sludge.

-Lastly, the hagfish is totally visually impaired, yet it has an excellent touch and smell.
-In fact, it has a ring of arms around its mouth that it uses to feel for food.
+Lastly, the hagfish is visually impaired yet has an excellent touch and smell.
+It has a ring of arms around its mouth to feel for food.
 This fish has a tongue-like projection that emerges from its jawless mouth.

 Towards the end of the point are tooth-like grates that close when the “tongue” is pulled once more into the hagfish’s mouth.